slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"He uses statistics as a drunken man uses lamp posts - for support rather than for illumination."
 -- Andrew Lang*

+> *"A man sees in the world what he carries in his heart."
+-- Goethe*

+> *"When you understand that every opinion is a vision loaded with personal history, you will begin to understand that all judgement is a confession."
+-- Nikola Tesla*

 ### Hints